-All the components shown in the figure (except for the "Internet", "LISTSERV Maestro Administrator" and "LISTSERV Maestro User") may reside on a single server or may be distributed over different servers, up to the maximum distribution of a dedicated server for each of the components shown.
+All the components shown in the figure (except for the Internet, LISTSERV Maestro Administrator, and LISTSERV Maestro User) may reside on a single server or may be distributed over different servers, up to the maximum distribution of a dedicated server for each of the components shown (or multiple servers in the cases of LISTSERV and SMTP).

-When two components are installed on the same server, a firewall will not stop the communication between the two (except if the firewall is installed on the same server, where the firewall closes the ports the components use to communicate).
+When two components are installed on the same server, a firewall will not stop the communication between the two (except if the firewall is installed on the same server, where the firewall may close the ports the components use to communicate).
 However, if some components are installed on separate servers, a firewall may sit between the two.
-Most commonly, a firewall will separate the "Internet" from the other components.
+Most commonly, a firewall will separate the Internet from the other components.
 The other components may also be installed in a way that has a firewall between them.